ruuda/noblit/docs/files.md

 ## The Indexes

 The indexes in Noblit store datoms in sorted order.
-There are four indexes:
+There are three indexes:

  * **Eavt**: sorted by entity, attribute, value, and transaction.
  * **Aevt**: sorted by attribute, entity, value, and transaction.
  * **Avet**: sorted by attribute, value, entity, and transaction.
- * **Vaet**: sorted by value, attribute, entity, and transaction.

 See also [Datomic's index documentation][datomic-indexes], which formed the inspiration for Noblit.